Skip to main content

 }

-Below is an example of counting down a number by 1 each time as long as the condition number > 0 is true.
+Below is a code example that decrements the variable number by 1 and counts the numbers down as long as the condition number > 0 is true.

 Print numbers from 5 to 1